07 November 2016

 Which I do.
 Wanna intimidate the heck out of your bible study leader?
 Translate the Greek New Testament freestyle, right in front of him.
 Your bible study leader will definitely do his homework before class from now on.
 (Learned that trick from my Greek professor.
 It’s always fun.)

 But when you sit down to translate bible, get out that dictionary anyway, and double-check every single word you’ve translated.
 Compare it with other English translations to make sure you’ve not gone off the deep end: If your translation looks like no other translation, you’ve made a mistake.
 Maybe several.
-Find your mistakes.
+Find and fix your mistakes.

 Fear of a bad translation.